Salamek/chromium-kiosk/README.md

 # Installation

 ## Archlinux
-(Use Archlinux ARM for Raspbery install)
+(Use Archlinux ARM for Raspberry install)

 Add repository by adding this at end of file /etc/pacman.conf